bernieplug/eepelican/content/blog/registering-mws.md

 6. Send an invitation to the mail address that you copied in step 2 above.

-7. Once the invitation is sent, you should receive an email from services@efficientera.com within a few minutes containing a confirmation code.
+7. Once the invitation is sent, you should receive an email from services@efficientera.com within containing a confirmation code.
+This step could sometimes take upto 48 hours.

 8. Return to the User Permissions page in Seller Central.
 You should now see the pending user email with a confirmation code displayed.